-A will trust, also referred as a will or testamentary trust, is a legal arrangement created by an individual during their lifetime.
+A will trust, also referred to as a ‘last will’ or ‘testamentary trust’, is a legal arrangement created by an individual during their lifetime.
 Trust come into effect upon their death of the person who established the trust.
 The purpose of a will trust is to hold assets on behalf of the beneficiaries of the trust.
 These assets may include property, investments, and other forms of assets.
 A trust is established to ensure that the assets are managed and distributed according to the individual’s wishes.
 Will trusts are becoming increasingly popular as people become more aware of the potential benefits they offer.

 The trustee is responsible for managing the assets and distributing them according to the terms of the trust.
 The terms of the trust may dictate when and how the beneficiaries receive the assets.
 In some cases, the trustee may hold the assets in trust for a specific period and then distribute them to the beneficiaries.
 In other cases, the trustee may hold the assets in trust indefinitely and distribute the income generated by the assets to the beneficiaries.